nxproject/workspace/readmes/README_INFRA.md

 The processor containers handle all the calls from the browsers.
 They also run all chores.

-### MongoDb
+### PerconaNoSql

-The mongodb container holds the database.
+The perconanosql container holds the database.

 ### SocketIO

 The socketio container handles all realtime communications among browser and processors.

-### Redis

-The redis container handles shared storage among processors.

 ### Nginx